Skip to article frontmatterSkip to article content

 1. Get an Account

-To create a Fornax Science Console and Community Forum account, go to https://signup.fornax.sciencecloud.nasa.gov and follow the instructions that ask you for some information as follows:
+To create a free Fornax Science Console and Community Forum account, complete the form at:

 2. Log In